-Celtics Wrap: Boston Erases 22-point Deficit To Win Game 2 Vs. Sixers
+Celtics Wrap: Boston Erases 22-Point Deficit To Win Game 2 Vs. Sixers

 Boston built off its scorching finish to the first half by coming out just as hot in the third quarter.

-With 7:45 remaining in the quarter, Aron Baynes drilled a 24-foot jumper to give Boston its first lead of the game at 64-63.
+With 7:45 remaining in the quarter, Aron Baynes drilled a 3-pointer to give Boston its first lead of the game at 64-63.
 Thanks to a 52-27 run that began midway through the second quarter, the Celtics finished the third with a 79-75 lead.

 Tatum was instrumental in the third, leading the Celtics with 10 points.